 Your homepage is the most important factor in keeping potential customers captivated and turning their interest into a sale.
 It is the first thing that they see and, in some cases, it’s also the last thing that they see.
-First impression is the last impression.
+The first impression is the last impression.

 Therefore, it is imperative that you put as much focus as possible on your homepage.
 The way it looks, the vibe it gives off, the colors, etc. Your brand needs to be perfectly represented through your homepage’s design.
 It shouldn’t feel like the brand, the products, and the homepage (or the website as a whole), have conflicting messages.